Ptilodus: P. gnomus

 A couple of isolated teeth which had been previously identified as perhaps belonging to Ectypodus, have been now been placed within this taxon.
 All referred specimens are held in the collection of the University of Alberta.

 The species was named by C. R. Scott, R. C. Fox, and G. P. Youzwyshyn in 2002.
 Material assigned by Jepsen in 1940, as amended by Gazin in 1956, to Ectypodus hazeni has also been assigned to this species.

 There are three species of this genus known from the Alberta location, two of which have yet to be described.
 This will be attended to by David W. Krause.
 (Scott et al., 2002, pg.
 691).

 P. kummae

 Ptilodus kummae has an estimated weight of 120 g.
-Remains have been discovered in Roche Percée, Saskatchewan in Canada, in deposits from the lower Tiffanian stage of the Paleocene.
+Remains have been discovered in Roche Percee, Saskatchewan in Canada, in deposits from the lower Tiffanian stage of the Paleocene.

 The species was named by David W. Krause in 1977.
 (Krause, 1977) The holotype is at Alberta University.